Esri/geodev-hackerlabs/README.md

 ### 3. Develop

+One of the easiest ways to build a map app is to start from web map.

-These labs illustrate how to use ArcGIS app builders, templates and APIs to build custom mapping apps.
-You can use your web maps with the Web AppBuilder to create an HTML5 responsive app or AppStudio to build and deploy a native app for iOS and Android.
+In these labs you will use the ArcGIS Web App Builder, App Templates and APIs to build custom mapping apps.
+You will use the web maps with the Web AppBuilder to create an HTML5 responsive app or AppStudio to build and deploy a native app for iOS and Android.
 Or you can just build a custom app from the ground up with the ArcGIS JS API, Esri-Leaflet or the ArcGIS Runtime APIs.

 * Web Map Apps
  * [Create a Template App](./develop/create_a_template_app.md)